 About the Program

-Commute Friendly NC is a statewide recognition program that offers a simple and easy platform to celebrate leadership of all the businesses and organizations (large and small), throughout the NC State, who are taking valuable steps to support and shift single-occupancy, car-driven trips of their employees to alternative sustainable modes, such as carpool, vanpool, telework, public transit, biking, walking and flexible work weeks.
-The program is funded by NC Department of Transportation (NCDOT).
+Commute Friendly NC is a statewide recognition program that offers a simple and accessible structure to celebrate the leadership of businesses and organizations, that support alternative commute modes, such as telework, carpool, public transit, biking, flexible work week and more.

-To understand the origins of Commute Friendly NC, it is imperative for one to know about the Best Workplaces for Commuters (BWC) program.
-BWC is a national level program that provides qualified employers with national recognition, as well as an elite designation for offering outstanding commuter benefits, such as free or low-cost bus passes, vanpool fares, and strong telework programs.
+Commute Friendly NC is a statewide program modeled after the Best Workplaces for Commuters (BWC) program.
+BWC is a national program that provides employers with national recognition for offering outstanding commuter benefits.
 It is an annual fee-based membership program.

-Triangle Transportation Choices has been promoting and participating in BWC in the Triangle area for several years.
-As of now, Triangle BWC is housed at TJCOG.
-It encourages Triangle area employers to get the BWC designation and supports them by offering public recognition, technical assistance, training, web-based tools, and forums for information exchange.
+Triangle Transportation Choices has promoted BWC since 2007, housed at Central Pines Regional Council.
+BWC encourages encourages membership by offering public recognition, technical assistance, training, web-based tools, and forums for information exchange.

 Over time it became apparent that BWC’s annual fee of several hundred dollars a year is a major barrier to participation, especially for smaller businesses.
 Also, the single designation system of BWC made it daunting for employers who wished to progressively increase the benefits they offer to their employees.
 While BWC is an excellent option for businesses who do not face these challenges, Commute Friendly NC aims to be an inclusive program to complement it.